Never-Ending Behavior-Cloning Agent for Robotic Manipulation: Experiments

 \textbf{Ablation on skill-specific attribute}.
 To evaluate effectiveness of our NBAgent on learning skill-specific knowledge, we eliminate our proposed SEP module and present results in Tabs.~\ref{tab: Comparison}, \ref{tab: kitchen5-1} and \ref{tab: living6-3}.
 Ours-w/oSRD outperforms Ours-w/oSEP\&SRD on novel skills by $1.3\%\sim11.4\%$, (\emph{i.e.}, 6-10 and 7-12 in Tab.~\ref{tab: Comparison}), which demonstrates that SEP benefits our model in learning novel skills by performing skill-specific knowledge learning.

-\textbf{Ablation on memory size}.We also explore the impact of various sizes of memory buffer $\mc{M}$.
-As shown in Tab.~\ref{tab: replay}, with $|\mc{M}|=6$, the forgetting rate of our model notably reduced by $1.1\%\sim10.8\%$ in comparison to $|\mc{M}|=4$ and $2$, respectively.
-This indicates that increasing the memory size significantly addresses catastrophic forgetting but also incurs a larger memory load.
+\textbf{Ablation on memory size}.
+We also explore the impact of various sizes of memory buffer $\mc{M}$.
+As shown in Tab.~\ref{tab: replay}, with $|\mc{M}|=6$, the forgetting rate of our model is notably reduced by $1.1\%\sim10.8\%$ compared to $|\mc{M}|=4$ and $2$, respectively.
+These results indicate that increasing the memory size substantially mitigates catastrophic forgetting, while introducing increased memory overhead.

+\textbf{Ablation on the external models in SSR module}.
+To assess the effectiveness of the SSR module’s reliance on external models, we conducted ablation studies with Base (NeRF-only rendering), Base+DINO \cite{caron2021emerging}, and Base+CLIP \cite{radford2021learning}.
+As shown in Tab.~\ref{tab: ablation_ssr}, using only NeRF captures the geometric structure but fails to preserve the skill-shared semantics of the 3D scene, resulting in degraded task performance.
+Replacing Stable Diffusion with DINO or CLIP transfers only partial semantic knowledge, yet still falls short of the full SSR module.
+These findings underscore the crucial role of Stable Diffusion in ensuring robust 3D skill-shared semantic consistency.

+\textbf{Ablation on hyper-parameters in NBAgent}.
+We analyze the influence of the trade-off parameters $\lambda_1$ and $\lambda_2$ on the overall performance under the 5-5 setting.
+As illustrated in Fig.~\ref{fig: hyperparam}, both the ``All” and ``Avg.” metrics exhibit a similar trend, where the optimal performance is achieved when $\lambda_1$ = 0.1 and $\lambda_2$ = 0.2.
+In addition, we compute the average similarity $\mc{C}_{max}$ using the data from incremental tasks under the 5+5 setting and present the intra-skill and inter-skill similarities in Fig.~\ref{fig: delta}.
+The results indicate that the hyperparameter $\delta = 0.8$ effectively distinguishes between old skills (with higher similarity) and new skills (with lower similarity).

+\textbf{Ablation on task order}.
+To evaluate the effect of task order on continual learning performance, we conduct additional experiments using three different randomized task orders.
+The results in Tab.~\ref{tab: order} show that NBAgent maintains stable performance across different task orders, indicating its robustness to task sequence variations.
+The performance fluctuations among orders are minor (within about 2\%), suggesting that catastrophic forgetting is effectively mitigated, which demonstrates that NBAgent achieves consistent NBRL regardless of the training order.